CelularBat/old_ICM_Meteo/README.md

 # Client for Old ICM Meteo

-This is a lightweight Web/Android client for Polish meteo service: https://old.meteo.pl/.
+This is a lightweight client for Polish meteo service: https://old.meteo.pl/.
+NodeJS Web App or Android (.apk)

  - It serves actual meteorograms for defined locations in Poland and neighboarhood countries.
  - It is optimised to download minimal amount of data required to work.
 So it is very lightweight for API.